tournesol-app/tournesol/analytics/README.md

 This application allows to explore:
 - the Tournesol public dataset made of users' individual ratings
-- the resulting collective ratings computed by the back end's algorithms
+- the resulting collective scores computed by the back end's algorithms

 ## Install